 Montclair State University recommends using the Orientation-Content-Interaction-Assessment (OCIA) model and course template when designing online and hybrid courses.
 Our model and template are guided by the nationally recognized Quality Matters Program (QM) in order to ensure high-quality online/hybrid education.
 This enables faculty and Instructional Designers to work collaboratively to enhance online/hybrid teaching and learning outcomes.
-Please visit our consultation page for more information on how to get started and set up an appointment with an Instructional Designer.
+You can set up a one-on-one appointment with one of our Instructional Designers using the ITDS Appointment Scheduler.

 The online environment and innovations in technology provide a unique set of possibilities and challenges in the course design process for online and hybrid courses.
 Before adopting any new technologies, consider the following fundamental questions, which will prove helpful during the progression of developing, designing, and delivering the online/hybrid course.